WHAT ARE THE MORTAL SINS?

 Qualities of a Mortal Sin

-For any sin to be mortal or become mortal, it must possess three qualities (cf. CCC #1857):
+For any sin to be mortal or become mortal, it must possess the following three qualities:

 - Grave Matter: the sin committed must be serious;

-- Full Knowledge: we must know the sin is wrong either from the knowledge of right from wrong God places within us at creation–natural law (the law of love) or if the sin isn’t part of God’s natural law but rather a law of the land (government), the Church, or our boss, etc., we must know of the laws existence to be guilty;
+- Full Knowledge: we must know the sin is wrong either from the knowledge of right from wrong that God places within us at creation–natural law (the law of love) or if the sin isn’t part of God’s natural law but rather a law of the land: the government, the Church, or our boss, etc., we must know of the laws existence to be guilty;

-- Deliberate Consent: we must choose to commit the act or desire to do it.
-We can’t accidentally sin mortally nor can anyone force us to commit a mortal sin.
+- Deliberate Consent: we must freely choose to commit the act or desire to do it.
+We can’t accidentally sin mortally nor can anyone force us to commit a mortal sin nor can we not be in our right frame of mind and commit a mortal sin.

-However, please don’t be deceived and think these requirements are hard to combine to make a mortal sin.
-These qualities are easily present in our lives, as I explain.
+However, please don’t be deceived, like so many have, and think these requirements are hard to combine to make a mortal sin.
+These qualities are easily present in our lives.

 “Oh foolish people!…you have the knowledge of good and evil, and the ability to work [to change].
 And so you cannot plead as an excuse that you lack any good thing that would inspire you to love God in truth and justice.
 You have the power [God’s grace] to master yourself and not want and take pleasure in injustice [sin].
-You can punish yourself [do penance] and flee from [sin].”
+You can punish yourself [do penance] and flee from [sin but you don’t].”

 –Jesus to St. Hildegard of Bingen